Heatmap¶

 Switch Heatmap¶

-To view heatmap data for other pages, simply click the dropdown box below the diagram:
+To view heatmap data for other pages, simply click the drop-down box in the illustration:

-To switch Applications, click the dropdown box, Guance will display the top 5 most popular page views of that application (based on page visit counts), then select a page as needed:
+To switch Applications, click the drop-down box, Guance will display the 5 most popular page views for this application (based on page access evaluation), then select a page as needed:

-When switching applications, if the page cannot find session replay data used to generate the heatmap, the heatmap page will not be displayed.
+When switching applications, the page may not be found for generating heatmap session replay data, so the heatmap page cannot be displayed for you.
 You can try the following methods:

 - Check if the heatmap code snippet has been added to the RUM SDK;

-- Verify whether your application's user visits and session replay data are being collected normally;
+- Check if user access and session replay data for your application are being collected normally;

-- Adjust the filter conditions and expand the query time range.
+- Adjust the filter conditions to expand the query time range.

-You can directly navigate to application management or jump to the details page to check if there is any session data.
+On the page, you can directly go to application management or jump to the details page to check if there is session data.

 Save Heatmap¶

-You can save the current heatmap page, and any applied filters will be saved synchronously.
-Saved pages will be added to the homepage for quick access, allowing you to perform actions such as sharing, copying links, or deleting the saved page later.
+You can save the current heatmap page, and any filter conditions added will be saved synchronously.
+The saved page will be added to the homepage for quick querying.
+Later, you can share, copy the link, or delete the saved page.

-Saved pages will be uniformly displayed in the heatmap list:
+The saved pages are displayed uniformly in the heatmap list:

-Share the current heatmap as a snapshot externally, the steps are the same as for snapshots.
+Share the current heatmap as a snapshot externally, operation steps are the same as snapshot.

-Shared heatmaps can be viewed in Management > Sharing Management > Shared Snapshots:
+The shared heatmap can be viewed in Management > Share Management > Shared Snapshots:

 Note